 2.)
 Use Reseller Ratings or Ripoff Report.

 Visit ResellerRatings.com or RipoffReport.com and search for the store you’re considering.
 Weed through the fake, one-liner reviews that are cut-and-pasted like Ebay feedback, and search for the more extensive reviews.
-Chances are, if they are a scam group then you’ll see multiple reports of the same up-sell tactics, or overall shady / rude behavior.
-Also if they have no rating whatsoever, that’s not necessarily a bad sign however it isn’t a good sign either.
+Or if you’re a cynic like myself, just go straight to the 1-star reviews and see if they consistently report the same “shady” tactics.
+Chances are if they are a scam group then you’ll see multiple reports of the same things I mentioend above: up-sell tactics, over-priced accessories or shipping, and overall pushy / rude behavior. …Or if they have no rating whatsoever, that’s not a good sign either!

 3.)
 When in doubt, shop at B&H, Amazon, or Adorama.

 It’s really that simple.
 There is no free lunch.
 So, should you just give up and pay the MSRP every time?
 Not necessarily.
 There are still plenty of rebates, sales, and gradual price drops.
 And sure, there are plenty of other legit retailers out there who might offer you a few bucks in savings, if you’re willing to hunt them down.
 Just don’t expect a free lunch.